OutSystems/docs-product/src/ref/apis/auto/asynchronous-logging-api.final.md

+---
+summary: The Asynchronous Logging API provides actions to asynchronously insert records into the database or register request events of your applications in an asynchronous way.
+tags: support-application_development; support-Application_Troubleshooting; support-devOps; support-monitoring
+---

 # Asynchronous Logging API

-For Platform Version 9.0.99.11.
-Provides methods to asynchronously insert records or event logs into the database.
-Records are kept in a message queue and bulk inserted after a short period.
+The Asynchronous Logging API provides actions to perform the following asynchronously:

+* insert records into the database
+* register request events of your applications

+The record or request event gets added to a message queue.
+Then the OutSystems log service processes it, and adds it to the database.

+The message queue is non-persistent.
+This means that in case of a system failure, pending records and request events get lost.

+To use this API, simply reference the AsynchronousLogging module in your application.

 ## Summary